Quincy College: Academics

 The college offers 3 bachelor's degree programs, 35 associate degree programs, and 21 certificate programs.
 It is accredited by the New England Commission of Higher Education (NECHE).
 The school is an open enrollment institution, meaning that it accepts all students with a high school diploma or equivalent to matriculate, regardless of academic abilities, without selectivity.
 As of 2024, there were 4,863 students enrolled.

 Campus

-The main campus is in Quincy Center located at 1250 Hancock St, President's Place, Quincy Massachusetts.
-Saville Hall which is also part of Quincy College is located 24 Saville Ave.
-Quincy Massachusetts.
-There is also another satellite campus in Plymouth, located at 36 Cordage Park Circle, Plymouth Massachusetts.
+The main campus is in Quincy Center located at 1250 Hancock St, President's Place, Quincy.
+Saville Hall, which is also part of Quincy College, is located at 24 Saville Ave., also in Quincy.
+There is also another satellite campus in Plymouth, Massachusetts, located at 36 Cordage Park Circle.
 The school does not have residential facilities, as it is a commuter school.

 Organization

 Quincy College operates under the auspices of the City of Quincy.
 The college is unusual in this respect, as it is the only one of Massachusetts' 16 community colleges to be run by a city, rather than the Commonwealth of Massachusetts.
 It is one of only two colleges in the United States organized this way.
 Until the 1990s, it was run by the Quincy School Committee, but now has its own governing board.